The inimitable Fred Krueger returns with a conceptual deviation that would redefine the slasher genre

 With Craven back in the directorial hot seat, the vague delineations between the dreamworld and ‘reality’ are once again crafted with wit, imagination and mind-bending plausibility.
 After years of Krueger overexposure, it’s refreshing to see very little of him until the movie’s final act.
 When the character finally emerges from the fictional dust, the nature of his Earthly transcendence is inspired, the concept finally coming full-circle.
 When John Saxon suddenly begins calling Heather by her fictional name, her loosening grasp on reality — an accusation thrown at her by the film’s cast — becomes a self-fulfilling prophecy to the extent that she even reciprocates, falling deeper into a fictional world that is slowly becoming the only reality she knows.
 After years of being referred to as Nancy by moviegoers, what a breathe of fresh air it must have been for an actress whose career has no doubt been restricted by her iconic status.

 The same might be said of Englund.
 Once again Freddy is at his insidious, sadistic best.
-The demon has imitated him body, mind and soul, manipulating the human constraints that helped maintain the character’s illusiveness.
+The demon has imitated him, body, mind and soul, manipulating the human constraints that helped maintain the character’s illusiveness.
 Carefully, respectfully, the film unearths a unique creation long-buried, and when the Entity tears through Nancy’s bedsheets to the first creeping notes of Charles Bernstein’s iconic score, it feels like creative reparation.
 It always rankled me how they ditched Freddy’s theme for alternate scores and teen-oriented pop flourishes.
 Some were excellent in their own right, particularly Hellraiser composer Christopher Young’s contributions to Freddy’s Revenge, but in the annals of horror few themes capture the essence of a movie monster quite like Bernstein’s scathing lullaby.
 It’s such a welcome addition to New Nightmare.
 It proves essential to Krueger’s meta rebirth.

 When we finally get the prerequisite showdown in the Entity’s practical effects-heavy domain, the movie is at its weakest, but on the whole Craven goes back to basics with New Nightmare, giving us a monster befitting of the character’s original backstory.
 Finally, we are able to dismiss the convoluted developments of those later sequels, the asylum rapes and undisclosed daughters that would tarnish the character’s mystique, the days of Krueger cavorting on a witches broomstick or dabbling in silly ACME-style shenanigans well and truly over.
 Here we have an austere monster who haunts the periphery of our subconscious, who plays with our emotions and pounces when we are at our weakest.
 He is elusive, intangible, utterly terrifying.
 The Entity may only be a manifestation of the original character, but it is Krueger in his purest essence, more so than the majority of those numbered sequels.

 New Nightmare wasn’t a huge financial success, managing a rather unremarkable $19,721,741 worldwide.
 The broader audience wasn’t ready for such a cerebral digression, especially when applied to an established character that carried certain expectations, one we had come to know just a little too well.
 Craven would address this two years later, tweaking the concept for a brand new franchise, but commercialism aside, New Nightmare was the sequel that he, the character, and even the original film’s cast deserved.
-After years of watching Krueger dwindle in the creative doldrums, Craven had finally got his baby back, and it’s an absolute scream.
+After years of watching Krueger dwindle in the creative doldrums, Craven had finally got his baby back, and it’s a scream.